 - Use sunscreen when using hydroquinone and stay out of the sun

 - Only apply at night to avoid its reaction to sunlight

 - Do not use consistently for long periods always give a break in-between

-I have a detailed post on called THE DANGERS OF SKIN BLEACHING AND THE QUEST FOR WHITENESS AT ALL COSTS, which illustrates risks of bleaching if you live in the tropics.
+I have a detailed post called THE DANGERS OF SKIN BLEACHING AND THE QUEST FOR WHITENESS AT ALL COSTS, which illustrates the risks of bleaching if you live in the tropics.
 If you have already bleached your skin 5 WAYS TO AVOID SKIN CANCER IF YOU HAVE BLEACHED YOUR SKIN tells you how to protect yourself.
 To learn how to control your acne and treat hyperpigmentation from acne or melasma and feel free to share on your social media and subscribe belowFollow me on social media